Alcohol and Mental Health

 Remember, there's no one-size-fits-all when it comes to therapy; what works for one person might not work for another.
 Take some time to research the resources available to you that might resonate with you personally.

-3. Understand Your Triggers
+3. Get to Know Your Triggers

 Triggers are hidden tripwires in our minds.
 When we encounter one, our brain swiftly recalls past experiences.
 If it finds a link to a traumatic event, it initiates the stress response, preparing us to "fight or flee."